2023 Best Value Allied Health Professions Associate Degree Schools in West Virginia

 Top 10 Best Allied Health Professions Associate Degree Schools

 Our analysis found West Virginia University at Parkersburg to be the best value school for allied health professions students who want to pursue a associate degree in West Virginia.
-Located in the suburb of Parkersburg, West Virginia University at Parkersburg is a public college with a small student population.
+Located in the small suburb of Parkersburg, West Virginia University at Parkersburg is a public college with a small student population.

-In-state tuition fees for undergraduate students at West Virginia University at Parkersburg are $3,890 per year.
+In-state tuition fees for undergraduate students at West Virginia University at Parkersburg are $4,132 per year.

 Read full report on Allied Health Professions at West Virginia University at Parkersburg

-You’ll join some of the best and brightest minds around you if you attend Blue Ridge Community and Technical College.
-The school came in at #2 on this year’s Best Value Allied Health Professions Associate Degree Schools in West Virginia list.
-Located in the rural area of Martinsburg, Blue Ridge Community and Technical College is a public college with a small student population.
+Out of the 10 schools in West Virginia that were part of this year’s ranking, Blue Ridge Community and Technical College landed the # 2 spot on the list.
+Located in the rural area of Martinsburg, Blue Ridge Community and Technical College is a public school with a small student population.

-Read full report on Allied Health Professions at Blue Ridge Community and Technical College
+Full Allied Health Professions at Blue Ridge Community and Technical College Report

-You’ll be in good company if you decide to attend BridgeValley Community & Technical College.
-It ranked #3 on our 2023 Best Value Allied Health Professions Associate Degree Schools in West Virginia list.
-BridgeValley Community & Technical College is a small public school located in the suburb of South Charleston.
+Out of the 10 schools in West Virginia that were part of this year’s ranking, BridgeValley Community & Technical College landed the # 3 spot on the list.
+BridgeValley Community & Technical College is a small public school located in the midsize suburb of South Charleston.

-In-state tuition fees for undergraduate students at BridgeValley Community & Technical College are $5,284 per year.
-After completing their Associate Degree, allied health graduates from BridgeValley Community & Technical College carry an average student debtload of $12,988.
+In-state tuition fees for undergraduate students at BridgeValley Community & Technical College are $5,132 per year.
+On average, allied health graduates from BridgeValley Community & Technical College take out $9,224 in student loans while working on their Associate Degree.

-Full Allied Health Professions at BridgeValley Community & Technical College Report
+Read full report on Allied Health Professions at BridgeValley Community & Technical College

 The excellent associate degree programs at West Virginia Northern Community College helped the school earn the #5 place on this year’s ranking of the best value allied health professions schools in West Virginia.
-Located in the small city of Wheeling, WVNCC is a public school with a small student population.
+Located in the small city of Wheeling, WVNCC is a public college with a small student population.

 Full Allied Health Professions at Pierpont Community and Technical College Report